The meta description is an often-overlooked SEO element.

-So if the meta description doesn’t improve your rankings then why is it important?
+So if the meta description doesn’t improve your rankings, why is it important?

-- This Creamy Tomato Lasagna Florentine is so deliciously comforting and simple.
+- This Freezer Meal Lasagna Florentine is so deliciously comforting and simple.
 Noodles, tomato sauce, and a creamy spinach layer!

-Can you see how the first description is just wee bit more enticing? 🙂
+Can you see how the second description is just wee bit more enticing? 🙂

-- Ranking: Getting your website or blog post to rank high on a search engine results page (i.e. SERPs).
+- Ranking: Getting your website or blog post to rank higher on a search engine results page (i.e. SERPs).

-- Clicking: Getting people to click on your website or blog post when it appears in a SERP.
+- Clicking: Getting people to click on your website or blog post when it appears on a SERP.

 The first one doesn’t matter if the second one never happens, and optimizing your meta descriptions is one of the best ways to increase the chances of #2 happening more often.

-When you’re working on improving #2 it’s called optimizing your click-through rate, or CTR.
+When you’re working on increasing the number of people who click on one of your links from a search result, it’s called optimizing your click-through rate, or CTR.

-2. A new browser tab will open and display relevant SEO information, including the page’s meta description:
+- A new browser tab will open and display relevant SEO information, including the page’s meta description.